nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

 #### Configuring the Form

+The way you process the next step will depend on the UI you chose for your platform:

 ##### With Nuxeo Studio and JSF UI

 1. Click on the **Variables** tab and add the "juridical_comment" and "hoo_comment" variables to the right column.